 We do not yet know everything about this recent COVID-19 epidemic but little by little, the data is accumulating.
 A few key findings provide insight into the dynamics of the epidemic, i.e., the number of cases, hospitalizations, and deaths related to COVID-19 depending on the weather, different countries and regions.

 - The severity of the COVID-19 disease increases with age and certain co-morbidities.
 See the questions What factors increase the risk of dying from COVID-19 ? and Who are the vulnerable people?

-- The management of patients with COVID-19 improved between early 2020 and June 2020.
+- Has the care of patients with COVID-19 has improved since the beginning of 2020.
 Today, a patient COVID admitted to hospital is less likely to die from COVID-19.
-See the question The management of patients with COVID-19 has it gotten any better?
+See the question Has the care of patients with COVID-19 improved?

 - The peak of contagiousness is between 2 days before and 1 day after the onset of symptoms and contagiousness lasts about 10 days.
 See the question How long is a person contagious?

-- On average, an infected person transmits the virus to a total of about 3 people if no masks are worn and to only one person if they wear a mask.
-In reality, however, the virus is mainly transmitted via super-propagation events/places, where one person transmits the virus to several dozen individuals.
-See the question Why are super-propagative events crucial to understanding the COVID-19 epidemic?
+- On average and depending on the variants, an infected person transmits the virus to about 4-6 people in total if no masks are worn and to only one person if masks are worn.
+But in reality, the virus is mainly transmitted via super-propagation events/places, where one person transmits the virus to several dozen individuals.
+See the question Why are super-propagating situations crucial to understanding the COVID-19 ?